RichardJRL/100DaysOfCode-TangoWithDjango/workflow.md

 # Summary of Chapter 3:
-## Create a new Django project
+## Create a New Django Project
 "To create the project run;
 `python django-admin.py startproject <name>`, where `<name>` is the name of the project you wish to create."
 This is handled by PyCharm; File -> New Project...
 Django Project
-## Creating a new Django app inside a project
+## Create a New Django App Inside a Project
 1. PyCharm does not have a menu option for creating an app (e.g. `rango`) inside the project (e.g. `tangowithdjango`) and its own documentation recommends the same as the book:
 `python manage.py startapp <appname>`
 2. Inform the Django project about the new app by adding it to the `INSTALLED_APPS` tuple in the project's `settings.py` file